 A few miles east of Medora is the Painted Canyon Visitor’s Center, which is an eastern entrance to the south unit right off I-94.
 At this visitor’s center you will also find beautiful scenic overlooks (which can be viewed for free…the area also serves as a rest area).
 The view at the top of my post is from this overlook, as is this one.

-The much less-traveled North Unit of the park contains, among other things, Elkhorn Ranch, which was Teddy Roosevelt’s ranch.
+Theodore Roosevelt National Park also contains the much less-traveled North Unit of the park and Elkhorn Ranch Unit, which contains what remains of Teddy Roosevelt’s ranch.
 I had to choose between seeing this and attending the Pitchfork Fondue and Medora Musical (see below).
-I chose the latter, but I was definitely disappointed that I didn’t get a chance to explore the ranch.
+I chose the latter, but I was definitely disappointed that I didn’t get a chance to explore more of the national park.

 Pitchfork Fondue and the Medora Musical